mkschuster/bsfpython/doc/Notes.md

         - bsf.Analysis.Comparison
           For analyses that involve comparisons of BSF Sample objects.

-The bsf.Executable class represents an executable program, its options and arguments.
+The bsf.process.Executable class represents an executable program, its options and arguments.

 bsf.data class hierarchy: